taroooyan/bg-wiki/Parts-and-accessories.md

 ###Nano contents and options: lists and links
 *(initial stub -- incomplete list, need to add data in "[A3.]
-More small pieces") 27-nov*

-1) Parts (Nano kit contents) -- to list with link to a supplier page when known [draft]

-2) Accessory Tools and Options (another place to note source of extra tools and hardware)

-Item references mainly taken from the kit assembly Nano Manual.
+More small pieces") 27-nov* *Item names mainly taken from the kit assembly Nano Manual.
 See photos there in [[Nano Manual|https://github.com/Safecast/bGeigieNanoKit/wiki/NANO-MANUAL]].
 Other sources of links: announcements in blog and devices group and google.
-(There may be some part specifications also in github nano repository.)
+(There may be some part specifications also in github nano repository.)*

+A) Parts (Nano kit contents) -- to list with link to a supplier page when known [draft]

+B) Accessory Tools and Options (another place to note source of extra tools and hardware)

 ####A. Nano Kit PARTS